 Teachers are the student’s role models, and it is not good to lose your temper in front of them.

-Every teacher has bad days, gets annoyed with students, and has a hard time maintaining calm.
+Every teacher has bad days, gets annoyed with students, and has difficulty maintaining calm.
 You don’t want to lose your temper and end up yelling.
 If you are mad, it might be a good idea to step out of the room and get yourself out of the situation.

 Losing your temper can be a bad thing in any classroom.
 It is not as easy to rebuild faith and relationships with students.
 Try to stay calm and avoid shouting at them.
 Make sure you apologize if you have raised your voice.
 Focus on your mental aspects and adjust your behavior.